ghost-writer-727/WC_Auto_Update_Order_Statuses_Over_Time/readme.md

 ### Constructor Parameters

-The constructor accepts an associative array `$args` with the following optional keys:
+The constructor accepts a string `$slug` to allow independent operation of mulitple instances as well as an associative array `$args` with the following optional keys:

 - **`days`**: *(int)* The number of days after which an order should be updated.
 Default is `90`.
 - **`target_statuses`**: *(array)* An array of order statuses that should be updated.
 Default is `['pending']`.